tmokenc/tmokenc/README.md

 ### Programming languages
 - Rust - I have been working with Rust for almost 4 years, [since rust 1.25](https://blog.rust-lang.org/2018/03/29/Rust-1.25.html), it's the language that I have the most confident with :muscle:
 - JavaScript/Node - I have 2 years experience with it, but never use it in a serious project due to its unstable nature
-- C - use it for school project, I aced all the tests by just thinking about how the Rust compiler yelling at me :sweat_smile:
+- C - use it for school project, I aced all the tests by just thinking about how the Rust compiler would yelling at me :sweat_smile:

 ### Frameworks
 I have tried a lot of frameworks, these are my favorite one